Improve Your Concentration

 Either way, the wandering mind shifts your focus and concentration to a thought or thoughts away from the present moment where true reality is to be found.
 I have said that the wandering mind is neither good nor bad, and I share with you that it is in this thinking of good or bad, should to and ought not, yes and no that keeps the wandering mind busy and wandering.
 The way to control this shifting is through the practice of doing things meditatively, inner observance, acceptance, awareness, coming to an understanding of it, and "being in the moment".
 To let go of unnecessary judgments.
 To let go of being identified as the mind being us.
 It is just our mind, our thoughts and judgments.
 Our wandering mind is not what heals our wounds.
 Being in the moment helps one to see more clearly the pebble in front of him, the cabinet door above and the automobile accelerator below.
 Understanding brings wisdom.
 Wisdom brings solid ground for the busy working mind to rest.

 Here at the school we teach proven meditative techniques that help to control the wandering mind, rather than the wandering mind controlling you.
-To register for a free introduction class click HERE
+To register for classes click HERE